 An ambitious renovation project with high standards to meet, the historic Commerce Tower is a 32-story “vertical neighborhood,” housing a mix of residential, commercial and mechanical elements.
 With 355 market-rate apartments and forward-thinking amenities, such as a daycare, an early childhood learning center, an undergraduate/graduate university, indoor dog park, theater, greenspace and restaurants, the building was designed to attract a broad demographic.
 With its location tying into the city’s new streetcar project, the project serves as a connector to the rest of downtown Kansas City.

-There is a strong energy efficiency component to this project; LEED Silver is anticipated, and the building is taking part in the Kansas City energy benchmarking program.
+There is a strong energy efficiency component to this project; the building is certified to LEED Gold standards and is taking part in the Kansas City energy benchmarking program.
 It’s also part of the HUD green initiative program.
 The Ryan team drew on expertise with regulatory bodies of all kinds to integrate the rules and regulations related to tax incentives, MBE/WBE goals, National Historic Registry listing, LEED certification, HUD and more.

 After the acquisition of a historic building by a Midwestern developer, Ryan was selected to help decide the building’s future.
 The Miesian-style structure dates to 1964 and contains the first glass curtain wall structure west of the Mississippi—a significant feature for its time.
 Added to this, legend has it that Harry S. Truman signed the final steel topping off beam.